arcanemachine/hetzner-dns-tools/README.md

 ## Setup

+- Ensure you have a [Hetzner DNS API token](https://docs.hetzner.com/dns-console/dns/general/api-access-token/).
+- Install the `hetzner-dns-cli` package:
+  - Via pip (recommended):
-- Ensure the `requests` Python library is installed: `pip install requests`
+    - `pip install hetzner-dns-cli`
+  - Via GitHub:

-- Clone the repo to a folder of your choice: `git clone https://github.com/arcanemachine/hetzner-dns-cli`.
+    - Clone the `hetzner-dns-cli` repo: `git clone https://github.com/arcanemachine/hetzner-dns-cli`

-- Navigate to the folder and run the command you want to use.
+    - Navigate to the root folder of the project.
+    - Ensure the python3 `build` module is installed: `python3 -m pip install build`
+    - Build the project: `python3 -m build`
+    - Install the package: `python3 -m pip install .`

-Example (from project root folder): ` HETZNER_DNS_TOKEN=your-hetzner-dns-token hetzner-dns-cli zone list` (Note: To prevent sensitive data from being saved in your Bash history, ensure that this command begins with a space, or set the [environment variable somewhere else](#setting-environment-variables).
+Basic usage example: ` HETZNER_DNS_TOKEN=your-hetzner-dns-token hetzner-dns-cli zone list` (Note: To prevent sensitive data from being saved in your Bash history, ensure that this command begins with a space, or set the [environment variable somewhere else](#setting-environment-variables).

 **Note:** This library allows indirect lookups to be performed by domain name or other parameters, which will result in multiple requests being issued.
 To decrease the run time, use zone IDs and record IDs whenever possible.